dippynark/blog/content/post/2015-08-31-zero-downtime-deployments.md

 [cloud.google.com/load-balancer-neg-ready](https://cloud.google.com/kubernetes-engine/docs/concepts/container-native-load-balancing#pod_readiness)
 readiness gate out of the box.
 This works because the load balancer health check is made directly to the Pod and so is decoupled from the kube-proxy health check.
-However, when using a GKE Service of type LoadBalancer, no such readiness gate exists because there is a cyclic dependency on the readiness of the node; the readiness gate would not pass until the load balancer has marked the local node as ready which would not happen until the readiness gate passes.
+However, when using a GKE Service of type LoadBalancer, there is a cyclic dependency on the readiness of the node; the readiness gate would not pass until the load balancer has marked the local node as ready which would not happen until the readiness gate passes.

 Since the GKE Service of type LoadBalancer implementation considers [both ready and not ready Pods ](https://github.com/kubernetes/ingress-gce/blob/203252bfcbe898dac338acd0790751b772097cd3/pkg/neg/types/types.go#L337)